a single card, sent once, is a gesture.

 empathy

-empathy is more than a feeling. it's a ministry of presence.
+more than a feeling — empathy is a ministry of presence.

-empathy invites us to slow down long enough to notice what someone is carrying — and to resist the pull toward fixing, brightening, or rushing them through the moment.
+an invitation to slow down long enough to notice what someone else is carrying — and to resist the pull toward fixing, brightening, or rushing them through the season.

-it's an invitation to stay near what is tender without trying to take it away. to witness the full, messy, beautiful complexity of what it means to be human — the grief and the joy, the uncertainty and the wonder — the seasons that sometimes have no name.
+it's the practice of staying near what is tender without trying to take it away. of witnessing the full, messy, beautiful complexity of what it means to be human — the grief and the joy, the uncertainty, the wonder — and the seasons that sometimes have no name.

-at love in action, our empathy cards are how we bring that practice to life.
+at love in action, our empathy cards are how we bring those practices to life.

-not a single gesture, but a sustained act of witness — six cards, shared with one person over six months — love unfolding over time. an invitation to keep showing up, long after the world has moved on.
+not a single gesture, but a sustained act of presence and care — six cards, shared with one person over six months — love unfolding over time. a choice to keep showing up, long after the rest of the world has moved on.

 because the most sustaining form of empathy isn't the one that arrives first. it's the one that keeps coming back.